arttuulips/DND-Final-Project/Web Service.md

 string content = File.ReadAllText(FilePath);
 dataContainer = JsonSerializer.Deserialize<DataContainer>(content);
 ```
+# Saving Data
-Saving Data: Changes to data are saved to the JSON file by serializing the in-memory DataContainer.
+Changes to data are saved to the JSON file by serializing the in-memory DataContainer.
 ```csharp
 DAOs
 ```